 When compared to Lake Superior Pygmy Whitefish from 1953 (Eschmeyer and Bailey, 1955), our fish had only a slightly (6 mm) longer maximum size and a similar pattern of more males at younger ages and females at older ages (Tables 3, 4).
 Our mean lengths-at-age were somewhat lower than those reported by Eschmeyer and Bailey (1955), especially at the younger ages.
 We observed an older maximum age for Lake Superior Pygmy Whitefish in 2013 than 1953, though this observation is likely a result of our use of otoliths to estimate age and should be treated as a provisional conclusion until otolith ages can be validated.
 In summary the size, age, and growth metrics we measured for Pygmy Whitefish in Lake Superior do not differ appreciably between 1953 and 2013.

 This study provides new details on the life history of a relatively obscure species for which populations continue to be discovered (e.g., Vecsei and Panayi 2015).
 As a cold stenothermic glacial relic species (Scott and Crossman 1973; Taylor et al., 2011; Blanchfield et al., 2014), life history information on this species provides insight into how climate change may affect the deepwater fish fauna of Lake Superior and elsewhere.
-Although not commercially or recreationally valuable, Pygmy Whitefish are a trophic link between Diporeia and Lake Trout (Salvelinus namaycush), Lake Superior’s top predator and a commercially and recreationally important species.
-Our results reaffirm the difficulty of ageing Pygmy Whitefish and support the need to collect length frequency data, along with scales and otoliths, to adequately describe population structure.
+Although not commercially or recreationally valuable, Pygmy Whitefish are a trophic link between Diporeia spp. and Lake Trout (Salvelinus namaycush), Lake Superior’s top predator and a commercially and recreationally important species.
+Our results reaffirm the difficulty in estimating ages of Pygmy Whitefish and support the need to collect length frequency data, along with scales and otoliths, to adequately describe population structure.

 Acknowledgments. - The vessel crew (Lori Evrard, Charles Carrier, Keith Peterson, and Joe Walters) assisted with field collections onboard the R/V Kiyi.
 Dalton Lebeda performed a second reading on scale samples.
 Hanna Fiorio, Scott Sapper, and Glenn Miller assisted with otolith preparation or initial age estimates.
 Mark Rogers improved the quality and clarity of the paper.
 Mention of trade names or commercial products does not constitute endorsement or recommendation for use.
 This article is contribution XXXX of the U.S. Geological Survey Great Lake Science Center.